Skip to main content

 Paid Family Caregiver Programs in Vermont

-Last updated: 31 March 2026 Bottom Line: Vermont does not have a simple stand-alone program that sends a paycheck to every family caregiver of a senior.
-For most older adults, the real path is Choices for Care, Vermont’s long-term care Medicaid program, especially its self-directed home-based options.
-Adult children and other relatives can often be … Read more
+Last updated: 27 May 2026 Bottom line: Vermont does not have one simple program that pays every family caregiver.
+For most seniors, the main path is Choices for Care, Vermont’s long-term care Medicaid program.
+Adult children and some other relatives may be paid in self-directed care, but the senior must qualify, the care plan must … Read more

 Paid Family Caregiver Programs in Utah

-Last updated: 31 March 2026 Bottom Line: In practical terms, Utah does not have a simple statewide cash program that pays any family member to care for any older adult.
-For seniors, the real paid-family paths are the Utah Aging Waiver for some adults age 65 and older living in the community and the Utah … Read more
+Last updated: 27 May 2026 Bottom line: Utah does not have one simple state program that pays any family member to care for any older adult.
+For most seniors, the main paid-family paths are Medicaid-based.
+Start with the Utah Aging Waiver if the senior is 65 or older and already lives at home.
+Start with … Read more

 Paid Family Caregiver Programs in Texas